Last updated on May 12, 2022.

 Some DNS firewall companies have tried to get around this with on-device agents that skirt the resolution process.
 That’s OK, but it often ends up as a clunky, impractical solution in the end.
 Admins have to deploy and maintain all of those agents.
 And not all devices (IoT sensors, for example) even have the capacity to handle them in the first place.

 Furthermore, the other thing you miss with a DNS firewall placed on the network boundary is all of your internal DNS traffic.
 That means that about 60% of all the queries bouncing around your network will go unmonitored.
-Malicious insider activity, lateral movement by advanced persistent threats—these things can’t be detected by a DNS firewall focused on the outside internet.
+Malicious insider activity, lateral movement by advanced persistent threats—a DNS firewall focused on the outside internet can’t detect and block these things.

 Deploying a client-facing firewall is best